 It's important to have all of your legal documents in place before you start your business.
 This way, you can rest assured knowing that both you and your business are protected legally.
 A few important documents you may want to consider for your garden edging business include:

-If you need a little helping hand with putting together the legal stuff, you can find legal templates online and even seek instant legal advice.
-A few leading online legal companies include Sprintlaw, Lawpath and LegalVision which you can compare below.
+If you need a little helping hand with putting together the legal stuff, you can find free and flat-fee legal templates online, and even legal advice if you have a more complicated matter.
+Online legal companies include Sprintlaw, Lawpath and LegalVision which you can compare below.

-Some of the leading platforms on the market include hipages, Airtasker and Oneflare.
-All of these companies take a similar approach; locals can post jobs that they need doing in the marketplace, and individuals or companies with the right skills can provide a quote to do the job.
-These platforms also allow users to view reviews and testimonials from any previous customers.
+Leading platforms include hipages, Airtasker and Oneflare.
+Locals can post jobs that they need doing in the marketplace, and individuals or companies with the right skills can provide a quote to do the job.
+These platforms also allow users to view reviews and testimonials from previous customers.

-If we leave out the cost of the materials, most garden edging services prefer to charge their customers per hour.
-Hourly rates compensate for the complexity of the job as well as its size.
+If we leave out the cost of the materials, many garden edging services charge their customers per hour.
+Hourly rates compensate for the complexity of the job, as well as its size.
 Garden edging services charge differently across Australia, although most hover between $40 and $80 an hour.
-It's worth checking out the competition around your local area and price your services accordingly and competitively.
+It's worth checking out the competition around your local area, and price your services accordingly and competitively.

 How much money do you need to start a garden edging business?

 A garden edging business doesn't require huge amounts of funding in its initial stages.
 The biggest investment you'll need to make is buying a car big enough to hold and carry your equipment.
 Rather than forking out a lump sum, you may be able to secure a car finance loan and spread the cost out over a few years.
-After this, you'll also need to spend a few thousand dollars investing in the right tools, public liability insurance and some marketing for your business.
+After this, you might also need to spend a few thousand dollars investing in the right tools, Public Liability Insurance and some marketing for your business.

 How do I get clients for my garden edging business?

 You need to get your name out there, so people know that you exist.
-In this digitally-led world, one of the most effective marketing strategies is to use social media to advertise.
+In this digitally led world, one of the most effective marketing strategies is to use search engine advertising.
 You can pay for ads that will target people specifically in your local area.

 Is a gardening business profitable?